ngxs/store/docs/advanced/selector-utils.md

 Here we see how the `createPropertySelectors` is used to create a map of selectors for each property of the state.
 The `createPropertySelectors` takes a state class and returns a map of selectors for each property of the state.
 The `createPropertySelectors` is very useful when we need to create a selector for each property of the state.

 > **TYPE SAFETY:** Note that, in the `createPropertySelectors` call above, the model type was provided to the function as a type parameter.
-This was only necessary because the state class (`AnimalSate`) was provided and the class does not include model information.
+This was only necessary because the state class (`AnimalsSate`) was provided and the class does not include model information.
 The `createPropertySelectors` function will not require a type parameter if a typed selector or a `StateToken` that includes the type of the model is provided to the function.

 ## Create Model Selector